-Table 4 reports deal-level results consistent with our graphical evidence.
-The OLS estimates in Columns (1) and (2) suggest that acquirers subject to intense regulation pursue smaller targets, with a one standard deviation increase in regulatory intensity yielding a 2.5% to 3.5% decrease in relative deal size.
-The remaining columns in Table 4 report logit regressions of acquirer regulatory intensity on the probability that the target is a private company (Columns (3) and (4)), a subsidiary (Columns (5) and (6)), or a publicly listed firm (Columns (7) and (8)).
-The results imply that a one standard deviation increase in the acquirer's regulatory intensity is associated with a roughly 5% higher likelihood that the target is private, an approximately 5% lower likelihood that the target is a subsidiary, and no significant change in the likelihood that the target is public.
-Together, these results suggest that public acquirers respond to an increase in regulatory intensity by growing larger via acquisitions of small, private firms that may be struggling to cope with related regulations.
+Table 3 reports deal-level results consistent with our graphical evidence.
+The OLS estimates in Columns (1) and (2) suggest that acquirers subject to intense regulation pursue smaller targets, with a one standard deviation increase in regulatory intensity yielding an 11.6% to 13.7% decrease in relative deal size.
+The remaining columns in Table 3 report logit regressions of acquirer regulatory intensity on the probability that the target is a private company (Columns (3) and (4)), a subsidiary (Columns (5) and (6)), or a publicly listed firm (Columns (7) and (8)).
+The results imply that a one standard deviation increase in the acquirer's regulatory intensity is associated with a 5.0% higher likelihood that the target is private, a 5.0% lower likelihood that the target is a subsidiary, and no significant change in the likelihood that the target is public.
+Together, these results suggest that firms respond to an increase in regulatory intensity by growing larger via acquisitions of small, private firms that may be struggling to cope with their regulatory burden.